Piratux/CodeGolfing/README.md

 Here is a list of websites, that I consider worthy of checking out related to code golf:
 - Exchange code golf challenges, solutions and tips:
     - https://codegolf.stackexchange.com/
 - Submit code golf solutions online in language of your choice and get feedback immediately.
-As a bonus, it has code golf tips for each language, leaderboards, achievements and more.
+As a bonus, it has code golf tips for each language, leaderboards, achievements and more:
     - https://code.golf/